Zacks Investment Research Upgrades ACM Research (NASDAQ:ACMR) to “Hold”

-Zacks Investment Research upgraded shares of ACM Research (NASDAQ:ACMR) from a sell rating to a hold rating in a research report report published on Thursday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of ACM Research (NASDAQ:ACMR) from a sell rating to a hold rating in a research note published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Acm Research, Inc. develops, manufactures and sells single-wafer wet cleaning equipment, which semiconductor manufacturers can use in numerous manufacturing steps to remove particles, contaminants and other random defects.
 Acm Research, Inc. is headquartered in Fremont, California. “

-Separately, Roth Capital lifted their target price on shares of ACM Research from $110.00 to $130.00 and gave the stock a buy rating in a report on Friday, May 7th.
+Separately, Roth Capital raised their price objective on shares of ACM Research from $110.00 to $130.00 and gave the stock a buy rating in a research report on Friday, May 7th.
 They noted that the move was a valuation call.
-Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The company currently has an average rating of Buy and an average target price of $108.67.
+Three investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The company currently has an average rating of Buy and a consensus target price of $108.67.

-ACM Research (NASDAQ:ACMR) last released its earnings results on Wednesday, August 4th.
-The specialty retailer reported $0.19 EPS for the quarter, missing analysts’ consensus estimates of $0.20 by ($0.01).
+ACM Research (NASDAQ:ACMR) last issued its quarterly earnings data on Wednesday, August 4th.
+The specialty retailer reported $0.19 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.20 by ($0.01).
 ACM Research had a return on equity of 11.62% and a net margin of 15.30%.
-Equities analysts forecast that ACM Research will post 1.01 earnings per share for the current fiscal year.
+Research analysts forecast that ACM Research will post 1.01 earnings per share for the current fiscal year.

-In related news, Director Yinan Xiang sold 30,000 shares of the business’s stock in a transaction on Wednesday, August 11th.
-The shares were sold at an average price of $86.11, for a total value of $2,583,300.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Mark Mckechnie sold 5,000 shares of the business’s stock in a transaction dated Thursday, August 19th.
-The stock was sold at an average price of $82.08, for a total transaction of $410,400.00.
+In other ACM Research news, insider Mark Mckechnie sold 5,000 shares of the business’s stock in a transaction that occurred on Thursday, August 19th.
+The shares were sold at an average price of $82.08, for a total transaction of $410,400.00.
+Following the completion of the transaction, the insider now directly owns 5,000 shares in the company, valued at $410,400.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, Director Yinan Xiang sold 3,623 shares of the business’s stock in a transaction that occurred on Friday, August 13th.
+The shares were sold at an average price of $85.10, for a total transaction of $308,317.30.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 65,235 shares of company stock worth $5,567,231.
-Insiders own 46.02% of the company’s stock.
+Over the last quarter, insiders sold 100,371 shares of company stock valued at $8,554,845.
+40.74% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-BlackRock Inc. grew its stake in ACM Research by 38.3% in the 1st quarter.
-BlackRock Inc. now owns 1,017,641 shares of the specialty retailer’s stock valued at $82,216,000 after buying an additional 281,723 shares during the last quarter.
-Jericho Capital Asset Management L.P. acquired a new position in ACM Research in the 1st quarter valued at about $57,369,000.
-Vanguard Group Inc. grew its stake in ACM Research by 1.8% in the 2nd quarter.
-Vanguard Group Inc. now owns 579,359 shares of the specialty retailer’s stock valued at $59,221,000 after buying an additional 10,413 shares during the last quarter.
-Allianz Asset Management GmbH grew its stake in ACM Research by 67.5% in the 2nd quarter.
-Allianz Asset Management GmbH now owns 361,616 shares of the specialty retailer’s stock valued at $36,964,000 after buying an additional 145,687 shares during the last quarter.
-Finally, Bamco Inc. NY grew its stake in ACM Research by 23.7% in the 2nd quarter.
-Bamco Inc. NY now owns 321,913 shares of the specialty retailer’s stock valued at $32,906,000 after buying an additional 61,746 shares during the last quarter.
-Institutional investors and hedge funds own 38.24% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of ACMR.
+Captrust Financial Advisors bought a new stake in shares of ACM Research during the first quarter worth $30,000.
+Citigroup Inc. grew its stake in shares of ACM Research by 50.0% during the second quarter.
+Citigroup Inc. now owns 333 shares of the specialty retailer’s stock worth $34,000 after buying an additional 111 shares during the last quarter.
+JTC Employer Solutions Trusteee Ltd bought a new stake in shares of ACM Research during the second quarter worth $95,000.
+SG Americas Securities LLC bought a new stake in shares of ACM Research during the second quarter worth $122,000.
+Finally, JPMorgan Chase & Co. grew its stake in shares of ACM Research by 2,482.0% during the first quarter.
+JPMorgan Chase & Co. now owns 2,298 shares of the specialty retailer’s stock worth $185,000 after buying an additional 2,209 shares during the last quarter.
+38.24% of the stock is currently owned by hedge funds and other institutional investors.

 ACM Research, Inc engages in the development, manufacture, and sale of single-wafer wet cleaning equipment.
 It supplies process solutions that semi conductor manufacturers can use in numerous manufacturing steps to remove particles, contaminants and other random defects, and thereby improve product yield.